WOLF REVIEW. 29th January 2020 (updated 20th August 2022)

 For our review we purchased two packs at 9am in the morning.
 The first pack was consumed within the hour and the rest were consumed gradually throughout the day.
 While we made every effort to keep the packs sealed, we found that by 3pm the eclairs had started to lose their freshness.
 By 6pm they tasted rather average.
 Putting them in the fridge will extend their expiry date by 24 hours max, but does not preserve its freshness.

 We highly recommend you to visit this bakery the next time you venture into Bangkok.
 The location is an important part of the experience.
-Get there at 9am, buy at least one pack per person and make sure you finish them all by 3pm.
+Get there at 9am, and assuming the eclairs are available we suggest buying at least one pack per person and make sure you finish them all by 3pm.
 They are so good that you may just find yourself back there at 9am every day.

 An iconic family owned establishment that is now run by the 3rd generation